Madhava Wijesinghe

-Wijesinghe Pathirage Harindra Madhava Wijesinghe (born 18 June 1988, මාධව විජේසිංහ) [Sinhala]), popularly as Madhava Wijesinghe, is an actor in Sri Lankan cinema, theater and television as well as a television presenter.
+Wijesinghe Pathirage Harindra Madhava Wijesinghe (born 18 June 1988, මාධව විජේසිංහ) [Sinhala]), popularly known as Madhava Wijesinghe, is an actor in Sri Lankan cinema, theater and television as well as a television presenter.
 Started as a child artist, Wijesinghe became one of the popular television presenters in Sri Lanka by hosting the reality show Derana Little Star and musical chat program Champions Stars.

 Personal life

 He was born on 18 June 1988 in Sri Jayewardenepura, Colombo, Sri Lanka as the second child of the family.
 His father Wijesinghe Pathirage Padmasena Perera, is a Deputy general manager of State Mortgage and Investment Bank.
 His mother Kahandawa Appuhamillage Malkanthi Kahandawa is a state employee.
 He has one brother, Gayan Wijesinghe who is an assistant accountant.
 He completed his primary education in Maharagama Dharmashoka College, and entered Lumbini College for secondary education.

 In 2011, Wijesinghe obtained the Diploma in Writer-ship and Communication by The Department of Sinhala and Mass Communication, in the Faculty of Humanities and Social Sciences in the University of Sri Jayewardenepura.
 Then he completed a Diploma in Television Program Production Techniques and Video Technology at the National Youth Services Council, Maharagama.

 He is married to Nanduni Ranasinghe where the wedding was celebrated on 26 October 2020.
 A graduate from Tianjin Medical University, China, Nanduni hails from an artistic family where veteran actor Douglas Ranasinghe is her paternal uncle, and popular radio personality Thileka Ranasinghe, is her paternal aunt.
 Popular actor Saranga Disasekara is her cousin brother and actress Dinakshie Priyasad is her sister-in-law.